microsoft/WebTemplateStudio/README.md

 ```
 to tell VSCode which Node version to run during the extension compilation (otherwise you'll get an error during the build process).

-*If using Windows, it is recommended to run yarn commands using Git Bash which comes with the Git installation*.
+*If using Windows, use Git Bash*.

 # Extension Installation Quick Start
 The installation script "installExtension" will build and install the extension for you.
-Use the command:
+Use the command on Windows:
 ```
 ./installExtension
 ```
-if on Windows.
-Alternatively, use:
+For Mac, use:
 ```
 bash installExtension
 ```
-if on Mac to avoid setting permissions for the script.
+to avoid setting permissions for the script.

-The script will compile the extension into the directory `/dist` and install the package into VSCode.
+The script will package the extension into the root directory `/dist` folder and install the package into VSCode.
 Open or restart VSCode to load the extension.
 Use `ctrl+shift+p (Windows)` or `cmd+shift+p (Mac)` to open the Extension Launcher and select `Web Template Studio: Launch` to run the extension.

+**Note: Use VSCode light mode for proper viewing**

 ## Creating an installation alias (optional)
-Create an alias in your `.bashrc` for `.bash_profile` to run the extension more conveniently.
+Create an alias in your `.bashrc` file to run the extension more conveniently.
 For example:

 ```
-1. Use vim ~/.bashrc to open the bashrc file.
+1. Use vim ~/.bashrc to open the bashrc file (any text editor will do as long as you know the location).
 2. Add the following line:

-alias bw="./installExtension||bash installExtension"
+alias bw="./installExtension || bash installExtension"

 3. Save the .bashrc file and quit Vim.
 4. Use the command "source ~/.bashrc" to load the alias.
-5. While in the repo, use the command "bw" (or change to your liking) to run the installation script.
 ```
+You can simply use the command `bw (or change to your liking)` to run the build script onwards.

 # Development Quick Start
 Clone the repository and use